cms-btv-pog/BTVNanoCommissioning/README.md

 3. If the JERC file `jec_compiled.pkl.gz` is missing in the `data/JME/${campaign}` directory, create it through [Create compiled JERC file](#create-compiled-jerc-filepklgz)

-4. Run the workflow with dedicated input and campaign name. example commands for Run 3 can be found [here](#commands-for-different-phase-space).
+4. Run the workflow with dedicated input and campaign name.
+Example commands for Run 3 can be found [here](#commands-for-different-phase-space).
 For first usage, the JERC file needs to be recompiled first, see [Create compiled JERC file](#create-compiled-jerc-filepklgz)

 5. Once you obtain the `.coffea` file(s), you can make plots using the [plotting scripts](#plotting-code), if the xsection for your sample is missing, please add to `src/BTVNanoCommissioning/helpers/xsection.py`